tsnellgrove/dark_castle3/doc/to_do.md

 	- CANCEL: for Creature prep_verbs, if one creature in room guess that creature, else error
 	- CANCEL: for Container / Surface prep_verbs, if one class obj in room guess it, else error

-- TBD: sort through remaining notes considerations
+- DONE: sort through remaining notes considerations
 	- NOTE: this is a sorted list - these misc notes have been incorporated elsewhere
-	- IDEA: OpenMixIn, LockMixIn, ContainMixIn architecture ???
-	- Probably want to introduce this when I add size / weight / capacity to items and Recepticles??
+	- IDEA: Probably want to introduce this when I add size / weight / capacity to items and Recepticles??
-	- Door class = ViewOnly + OpenMixIn
-	- DoorLock class = ViewOnly + OpenMixIn + LockMixIn
-	- Box class = ViewOnly + ContainMixIn
-	- BoxPortable class = Item + ContainMixIn
-	- BoxLid class = ViewOnly + ContainMixIn + OpenMixIn
-	- BoxLidLock class = ViewOnly + ContainMixIn + OpenMixIn + LockMixIn
-	- Surface class = ViewOnly + ContainMixIn
-	- IDEA: maybe need a general Creature container (Perch w/ Seat and Bed inheritting? i.e. MixIn?
+	- CANCEL: maybe need a general Creature container (Perch w/ Seat and Bed inheritting? i.e. MixIn?
 		- IDEA: class name = Perch (Seat and Bed inherit from Perch)
 		- IDEA: perch = Creature container with 'translucent' room access
 		- Also need a class for opaque creature container... like a fireplace...
 		- names like 'cavity' and 'nook' to describe negative space??
-	- TBD: stand() => exit()
+	- CANCEL: stand() => exit()
 		- TBD: implement ['exit' = node up too ?] [maybe native = 'exit']
 		- TBD: create Seat class exit method ?
 		- IDEA: exit auto-brings creature up one node if receptical to exit is not specified?
 	- DECISION: no, Creature Containers are a sepcial excpetion; exit() => room.floor_lst

-- INPROC: Design MixIn approach to door module classes
+- INPROC: Design MixIn approach (e.g. OpenMixIn, LockMixIn, ContainMixIn) to door module classes
 	- TBD: need to work out max_count vs. max_bulk (or both)
+		- do we really need HoldMixIn & ContainMixIn ?
+		- do we really need both ContainerFixedSimple and Surface ? ('prep' = 'in' vs. 'on')
+	- TBD: diagram MixIn approach on paper
 	- IDEA: new name for module with doors & containers (interactive obj; interactive.py)
 	- INPROC: map out MixIns and inheritance
 		- ViewOnly class provides 'name', full_name, root_name, descript_key, writing attributes